 What is a Successful Leadership Development Plan?

-Almost all corporations invest enormous amounts of money on Leadership training, which were estimated at $357.7 billion worldwide in 2020 and it is forecasted to increase in the next decade continually.
+Almost all corporations invest enormous amounts of money on Leadership training, which was estimated at $357.7 billion worldwide in 2020 and it is forecasted to increase in the next decade continually.

-The market’s change, along with generational shifts, advanced technology, and innovative business models, lead to leadership change, which drives the urgency of developing a new leader generation in the near future.
+The market’s change, generational shifts, advanced technology, and innovative business models lead to leadership change, which drives the urgency of developing a new leader generation shortly.

 Table of Contents

 |What are the 3 C’s of leadership model?||Competence, Commitment, and Character|